 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.

 Adapted German curriculum/ Brazilian curriculum/ Exame Nacional do Ensino Médio (ENEM); ages 3-18; co-ed; day; independent; private non-profit; 1,300 students

-Adapted French National Curriculum/ Bac; ages 3-18; co-ed; day; independent; private non-profit; 680 students
+Adapted French National Curriculum/ Brevet/ French Bac; ages 3-18; co-ed; day; independent; private non-profit; 680 students

 Located in modern buildings in the historic part of the city and offering the official French curriculum adapted for the Brazilian environment.
 Open to all nationalities but 25 per cent of pupils are French with roughly a further 40 per cent Franco-Brazilian.
-Classes almost all taught in French but English taught from primary level.
-Accredited by the French Ministry of Education and supported Agence pour l’enseignement francais a l’étranger (AEFE).
+Classes almost all taught in French but English also taught from primary level.
+Part of the Agency for French Education Abroad (AEFE) global network and accredited by the French Ministry of Education.

 Brazilian curriculum/ PYP/ MYP/ IB Diploma; ages 3-18; co-ed; day; independent; privately owned; 670 students